 Opacity is ok, I’d say it’s better than the Johnstone’s, but not quite as god as the Dulux.
 You’re looking at 2 coats over previously painted surfaces and 3 over bare masonry.
 Ease of use is bang on, again, I’d say Sandtex is better tan the other two for this.

 One thing would say is Sandtex masonry paint does seem to scuff and mark fairly easily, which is a downside.
+This is down to there being less polymer binder in the paint than its rivals.
+There is an advantage of this though; less polymer binder means the material remains breathable and creates a microporous membrane.
 I suppose the likelihood of you scuffing the outside of a house is relatively low, but it I something to bear-in-mind.

 All in all, I genuinely believe it to be a brilliant product.
 Sandtex Smooth and Textured Masonry paint gets an 8/10 from me.
-We do also have a blog on the best trade masonry paint which is worth checking out here.
+Click here to see the current prices.

 I thought I’d briefly mention a couple of the other products in the Sandtex Trade range.
 The first being Sandtex 360, a pliolite based masonry paint.
 Pliolite is a synthetic rubber resin designed specifically for paint because of it’s fast drying qualities, particularly in the cooler months.
 As the name suggests, you could potentially use this product 360 days a year (apart from when it’s raining, I suppose)